Karxem/virtual-pets/README.md

 ## Save File Location

-Your progress and virtual pet data are saved in a file.
+Your progress and virtual pet data are saved in a JSON file.
 The save file can be found at the following locations:

     Windows: ~/%appdata%/virtual-pet/pets.json
     Mac: ~/.config/virtual-pet/pets.json

 ### This project is licensed under the MIT License - see the LICENSE file for details.